aditya123473892/wagtail/StreamField-blocks-API.md

 ### clean(self, value)

 Validates 'value' and returns a cleaned version of it, or throw a ValidationError if validation fails.
-This ValidationError will ultimately be passed back to `render_form` when the form is re-rendered, so
+This ValidationError will ultimately be passed back to `render_form` when the form is re-rendered, so the 'params' attribute of the ValidationError can be used to pass additional information required for re-rendering the form.

 The default implementation of `clean` simply returns 'value' unchanged.